Six of the Best Places in Sydney to Watch Food Being Made

 These days sushi is entrenched as a firm favourite of most children.
 It’s also a fantastic option for watching food being made.
 Many sushi shops have open kitchens and choosing a restaurant with a sushi train adds another fun factor for little ones.
 For a real treat, try Sushi e at Establishment in the CBD.
 This is one of Sydney’s most renowned sushi restaurants, with a price tag to match.
 Sit at the huge marble bar for what Gourmet Traveller described as “the ultimate position for voyeuristic chef-watching theatre.”

 We also love Teppanyaki- you just can't have a "where to watch food being made" list without it!
 Ever wondered what it means?
 Well “Teppan” means Iron Plate and “Yaki” means Barbeque or Grill, so you can expect both!
-Our top pick?
-Hisshou Teppanyaki on George Street!
+Read our top picks here!!
 There's a super-skilled chef at every table to cook and entertain.
 At lots of Teppanyaki joints in Sydney, it rpoves more economical for the restaurant to just have one chef in the middle- but Hisshou does it the goold old fashioned way: one chef per family!